Hays Code: Pre-Code Hollywood

-One factor in ignoring the code was the fact that some found such censorship prudish, owing to the libertine social attitudes of the 1920s and early 1930s.
+One factor in ignoring the code was that some found such censorship prudish, owing to the libertine social attitudes of the 1920s and early 1930s.
 This was a period in which the Victorian era was sometimes ridiculed as being naïve and backward.
 When the Code was announced, the liberal periodical The Nation attacked it, stating that if crime were never to be presented in a sympathetic light, then taken literally that would mean that "law" and "justice" would become one and the same; therefore, events such as the Boston Tea Party could not be portrayed.
 If clergy must always be presented in a positive way, then hypocrisy could not be dealt with either.
 The Outlook agreed and, unlike Variety, predicted from the beginning that the Code would be difficult to enforce.
 The Great Depression of the 1930s led many studios to seek income by any way possible.
 Since films containing racy and violent content resulted in high ticket sales, it seemed reasonable to continue producing such films.
 Soon, the flouting of the code became an open secret.
 In 1931, The Hollywood Reporter mocked the code and quoted an anonymous screenwriter saying that "the Hays moral code is not even a joke any more; it's just a memory"; two years later Variety followed suit.